CourtHaus/ASDA/README.md

 1. **AQ Assessment**: The standardized Autism Quotient (AQ) questionnaire developed by Simon Baron-Cohen and colleagues at the Autism Research Centre, University of Cambridge.
 It provides a quantitative measure of autistic traits in adults of average intelligence.

-2. **Cognitive Games**: Two interactive games designed to assess attention, memory, and cognitive performance:
+2. **Cognitive Games**: Interactive games designed to assess attention, memory, and emotional processing:
    - **Memory Matching Game**: Progressive difficulty memory card game
    - **Concentration & Attention Game**: Rapid stimulus-response attention test
+   - **Emotional Survey & Recognition**: Mood response slider survey plus facial emotion recognition game

 These tools work together to provide a more comprehensive view of cognitive functioning and attention patterns.